GlobalEye: Design

 The primary sensor of the GlobalEye is its Erieye ER airborne early warning (AEW) radar.
 Weighing approximately 1 tonne, it is mounted atop the twinjet's fuselage.
-Saab has cited up to 450 km (216 nm) range for the AEW radar system when flown at an operating altitude of 30,000 ft, and 550 km at 35,000 ft.
+Saab has cited up to 450 km (216 nm) range for the AEW radar system when flown at an operating altitude of 30,000 ft, and 550 km (297 nm) at 35,000 ft.
 In comparison with earlier versions of the Erieye radar, Saab claims it has achieved a 70% increase in detection range, achieved via the use of new technology, such as gallium nitride transmit/receive modules.
 According to Saab Group, the GlobalEye is capable of detecting and tracking a combination of airborne and surface targets, the latter on both land and sea, while mission times of up to eleven hours in duration are possible.

 In addition to the AEW radar, the GlobalEye is equipped with additional sensors.
-These include the Seaspray 7500E maritime surveillance radar, provided by Italian defence conglomerate Leonardo.
+These include the British Seaspray 7500E maritime surveillance radar, provided by Italian defence conglomerate Leonardo.
 The Seaspray radar features synthetic-aperture radar and ground-oriented moving target indication modes.
 The GlobalEye also has an electro-optical/infrared sensor, which is situated underneath the forward fuselage.
 Other mission equipment includes data links, voice and satellite communications and a command and control suite, the latter comprising five onboard operator stations.

 The GlobalEye can be operated without any onboard operators, streaming its surveillance output to ground-based stations instead.
 GlobalEye can simultaneously perform airborne, maritime and ground surveillance duties.
 It has been offered with three layers of capability: the baseline AESA and C2 system for air, land and sea surveillance, along with some electronic intelligence functions; a version with additional infrared and sea-search functionality; and one with a dedicated signals intelligence (SIGINT) system.